cicc2012/IaC-demo/README.md

 │           └── textract-processor.jar
 ```

-Inside the `src/main/java/edu/uco/cicc/` directory, create a file called `AmplifyTextractDemoStack.java` to define your CDK infrastructure.

-The subfolders /edu/uco/cicc/ are aligned with the package management in Java.
-You can find the package at the top of each Java file.

-You can find a reference of this stack [here](src/AmplifyTextractDemoStack.java).

-#### Step 2.3: Write the Lambda Function for Textract
+#### Step 2.3: About Lambda Function for Textract

 Create a Lambda function in Java that uses AWS Textract to extract text from an image uploaded to the S3 bucket.

-- Create a directory `src/main/java/edu/uco/cicc/` and add a `TextractHandler.java` class to process the image with AWS Textract.
+- Create a directory `lambda/textract/src/main/java/edu/uco/cicc/` and add a `TextractHandler.java` class to process the image with AWS Textract.

 ```java
 public class TextractHandler implements RequestHandler<APIGatewayProxyRequestEvent, APIGatewayProxyResponseEvent> {